fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I’ve noticed that it’s hard to find people who enjoy coding outside of work.
+I understand people don’t feel like coding 24/7 but it’s kind of hard to find others who are as passionate as I am.
+Do you have this problem as well ?

+> Hi Fredrik, very nice insight, thank  you.
+I saw the benefits of using TS too, although sometimes I got troubles with type errors when dealing with third-party libraries...
+I'd love to hear your opinion on Elixir / Phoenix; they recently introduced a quite interesting approach with LiveView, which would virtually allow you to build web applications without javascript.
+Do you think it is going to represent a good contender to js-based web apps in the future?
+Thank you and have a nice weekend.

 > Hi, as always great video!
 If I may ask a question tho, do you think that as a first job is better to work in a dynamic small company/startup, or in a well established somehow outdated(tech debt) company?
 I believe you already tackled this answer in your video where you answered a question about "knowledge vs money as your first job" but it would be nice if you could expand a bit on that

 > @Fredrik Christenson Can you make a video on CSP and why is it important?